SerranderX/SerranderX/README.md

 - 📫 How to reach me **felipediazalburquenque@gmail.com**

-- ⚡ Fun fact :- Game and Music🎵 are the reasons to live.
+- ⚡ Fun fact :- Game, Read and Music🎵 are my reasons to live.

 <br>